jersonlatorre/webcam-glass-app/README.md

 <p align="center"><img src="https://i.imgur.com/qXuRtvU.png" width="300" /></p>

-Glass is an app for making video conferences or video tutorials showing the screen and the webcam at the same time.
+Glass is an app for making video conferences and video tutorials showing the screen and the webcam at the same time.

 Windows and Linux standalone versions available for now.
 Installer versions (MacOS included) coming soon.